Using gcloud for Virtual Machines

 • Next, click on Create Instance.

-• Under the Series drop down box, make sure E2 is selected.
+• Under the Machine Configuration section, make sure E2 (Low cost, day-to-day computing) is selected.

 • This is the lowest cost virtual machine and perfect for our needs.